akash-network/node/ethereum/_docs/design.md

 ## Modifiers

-* These are contracts that act as small modules of behavior and state to be extende by large contracts
+* These are contracts that act as small modules of behavior and state to be extended by large contracts

 ### Parameterized